UXARRAY/uxarray/docs/contributing.rst

 the test scripts.

-* Reference results (i.e. expected output or ground truth for not all but the most cases) need not to be magic values (i.e. they need to be justified and/or documented).
+* Reference results (i.e. expected output or ground truth for not all but the most cases) should not be magic values (i.e. they need to be justified and/or documented).

 * Recommended, but not mandatory, implementation approach is as follows: